aravraje/aws-es-recommended-cw-alarms/README.md

 ```
 $ ./configure -es_domain_arn <ES_DOMAIN_ARN> [-cfn_stack_name <CFN_STACK_NAME> -aws_profile <AWS_CLI_PROFILE> -cw_trigger_sns_arn_list <CW_TRIGGER_SNS_ARN_LIST> -enable_es_api_output <ENABLE_ES_API_OUTPUT> -es_api_output_sns_arn <ES_API_OUTPUT_SNS_ARN>]
 ```
+  - NOTE: Please ensure that the AWS_CLI_PROFILE used here has DescribeElasticsearchDomain permission on the ES Domain.

 > Using the helper script "configure", you can do other customizations to the solution (if required) apart from just configuring it with the AWS ES Domain ARN.
 For a complete list of customizations available to you, please invoke the below command:
 > ```
 > $ ./configure --help